ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 Every [non-constant / positive degree / monic] polynomial function $q(z)$ on the complex numbers such that $q(0) = 0$ has a [[section]].
 \end{theorem}

-Thus, the gap between the version of the FTA using mere existence and the version using constructive existence is precisely this weak version of the [[axiom of choice]]:
+Thus, the gap between the version of the FTA using [[mere proposition|mere]] existence and the version using constructive existence is precisely this weak version of the [[axiom of choice]]:

 \begin{proposition}
 Every [[surjective]] [[polynomial function]] on the [[complex numbers]], that is [non-constant / with positive degree / monic] and has a [[fixed point]] at zero, has a [[section]].